ironstar-io/testcafe-drupal/README.md

 This library provides a set of handy helper functions for running TestCafe tests on your Drupal application

-There is also a set of baseline tests for your project provided in the `example` directory
+There is also a set of baseline tests for your project provided in the `example` directory.
+You can also find an example repo [here](https://github.com/ironstar-io/testcafe-drupal-example).

 ## Prerequisites